Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Introduction

 The remainder of this article proves the main result (Theorem \ref{theorem:main}).
 The organization is as follows.
 In \S \ref{section:spectral_radii}, we give a precise meaning to the expression ``having a Hölder-continuous derivative in the unstable direction''.
 We also give a bound on the spectral radii of certain transfer operators, Proposition \ref{prop:bound_spectral_radius}, that will be the main tool in order to construct $Y,V$ and $\rho$ in Steps 2 and 3 of the S3 algorithm.
 This bound is also what ensures that the $Y,V$ and $\rho$ may be computed with exponential precision.
 In \S \ref{section:Y_and_Z}, we explain how the vector fields $Y$ and $V$ from Step 2 are constructed (Proposition \ref{prop:decomposition}).
 The section \S \ref{section:unstable} is devoted to the existence, Proposition \ref{prop:adjoint_Y}, and computation, Lemma \ref{lemma:formula_rho}, of the function $\rho$ from Step 3.
-In \S \ref{section:convergence}, we prove the formula $\Psi_{T}(V - T_* V,f) = \mu(Vf)$ which is essential to the validity of the S3 algorithm (Lemma \ref{lemma:telescopic}).
-This point was missing in \cite{chandramoorthyEfficientComputationLinear2021} and is the main novelty from our work.
+In \S \ref{section:convergence}, we prove the formula $\Psi_{\phi}(V - T_* V,f) = \mu(Vf)$ (see Lemma \ref{lemma:telescopic}).
+This is one of the main novelty from our work, which makes possible a more direct approach to the S3 algorithm decomposition.
 The proof of this crucial result is based on the spectral decomposition of a Koopman operator acting on the spaces of anisotropic distributions from \cite{GLK}.
-Finally, in \S \ref{section:monte_carlo}, we explain how the integrals in Step 4 of the algorithm may be approximated, and we estimate the precision of the S3 algorithm (see Remarks \ref{remark:precision_monte_carlo} and \ref{remark:precision_Riemann}).
+In \S \ref{section:monte_carlo}, we explain how the integrals in Step 4 of the algorithm may be approximated, and we estimate the precision of the S3 algorithm (see Remarks \ref{remark:precision_monte_carlo} and \ref{remark:precision_Riemann}).
+Finally, in \S \ref{section:hyperbolic_attractors}, we sketch how to generalize our proof of the validity of the S3 algorithm to the case of hyperbolic attractors.